SalarAbb/nice-reads/README.md

 After reading this papers you should know:

 * How paper 2 were modified in building structure of the model algorithm?
-Where do we inject our knowledge to make the newtwork learn better (or more needed) representations?
+Where do we inject our knowledge to make the network learn better (or of interest) representations?
 * What are the ways to improve on these papers and many other similar papers?